 Now let’s go from classroom to the real world for a demonstration.

 During the month of November, interest rates went up a bunch.
 (For an explanation of why, see this recent article.)
-On November 1, 10-year treasury bonds paid 1.83 percent interest.
-Just one month later on November 30, they were paying 2.39 percent.
+On Nov.
+1, 10-year treasury bonds paid 1.83 percent interest.
+At the end of the month, on Nov.
+30, they were paying 2.39 percent.
 While that may not seem like much, that half percent rate increase is rare, and it’s a big deal.
 So how did this rate move impact the prices of real-life bond funds?

-So the long term bond fund lost 8 percent of its value in just one month; 10 times more than the short-term fund lost.
-This is a textbook example of how rising rates can hurt bond prices, especially when those bonds are long term.
+So the long term bond fund lost 8 percent of its value in just one month, 10 times more than the short-term fund lost.
+This is a textbook example of how rising rates can hurt bond prices, especially when those bonds are long-term ones.

 If the value of my fund drops, will it come back over time?